RajanSandha/auto_blog/_posts/2025-05-06-irobots-vacuum-only-roomba-j7-is-nearly-75-percent.md

 ---
 title: iRobot’s vacuum-only Roomba j7 is nearly 75 percent off
-date: '2025-05-06 18:18:08 '
+date: '2025-05-06 18:18:08'
 categories:
   - AI
   - Programming
 tags:
   - machine-learning
   - mobile
   - security
   - ai
   - web
-excerpt: 'When the dust bunnies in your home are getting large enough to adopt as pets (and yes, I’m talking about my own living quarters at this point), maybe it’s time '
+excerpt: When the dust bunnies in your home are getting large enough to adopt as pets (and yes, I’m talking about my own living quarters at this point), maybe it’s time...
 toc: true
 toc_sticky: true
 classes: wide